 Michael James points out that the phrase “Close only counts in hand grenades and thermonuclear devices”, can also be extended to Lottery Winnings.

-Our family has a play console (A Wii (Wii-U now) as I have written about earlier), but we don’t have many games for it and we haven’t really thought about buying too many games, however, the Ottawa Public Library came into play again for us.
-I noticed that they loan video games for a week for free for the Wii, so we have started to reserve these games for us to try out.
-Given these games typically cost from $20 all the way up to $60 per game, I’d want to be very sure a game is “play worthy” before I purchased it, so this ability to borrow games from the library is quite useful to our family.
+Our family has a play console (A Wii (Wii-U now), as I have written about earlier), but we don’t have many games for it, and we haven’t thought about buying too many games.
+However, the Ottawa Public Library came into play again for us.
+I noticed that they loan video games for a week for free for the Wii, so we have started to reserve them for us to try out.
+Given these games typically cost from $20 all the way up to $60 per game, I’d want to be very sure a game is “play worthy” before I purchased it, so this ability to borrow games from the library is quite helpful to our family.

-This can be done from home is also very convenient, and it being free is that much better for me.
-If we don’t enjoy the game, we simply return it and think no more about it, but we have purchased one game after a week trial, which is still being played by my son, so I view this experiment in Consumer Frugality as a success for that reason.
+This can be done from home, is also very convenient, and it being free is that much better for me.
+If we don’t enjoy the game, we simply return it and think no more about it, but we have purchased one game after a week trial, which my son is still playing, so I view this experiment in Consumer Frugality as a success for that reason.

-In Ottawa, it is not just Video Games, you can also try out 3-D printers, and a bunch of other really cool tech things.
-Use your Library, and fight for it, it is an amazing resource, that you won’t realize is good, until it’s gone!
+In Ottawa, it is not just Video Games.
+You can also try out 3-D printers and other cool tech things.
+Use your Library, and fight for it.
+It is a fantastic resource you won’t realize is good, until it’s gone!